nikved/university-1/README.md

-Hello, Nikita
+Hello, Everyone
 =============

-This is your university project.
+This is my university project.
 Enjoy.

 So, How to run this app